LedaKatopodi/library-of-cheatsheets/README.md

 ## 📚 Cheatsheets

-In the frame of this repository, a **Cheatsheet** is a collection of commands that ensures an expected behavior.
+In the frame of this repository, a **Cheatsheet** is a collection of commands that ensures an expected behavior, e.g. the implementation of an analysis or the generation of a plot.
 A single cheatsheet usually pertains a single tool, but can be extended to a collection of tools or a pipeline.
 Each cheatsheet contains at least one wrapper script and, possibly, additional auxiliary files or scripts.
 The wrapper file contains all primary and secondary code/commands needed to run each tool or pipeline and produce the desired effect; in effect, one only needs to run the wrapper script to get the expected output.

 Each cheatsheet follows the naming conventions below, to ensure better organization of this repo: